Montréal, Gers

 Montréal ([mɔ̃ʁe.al]; historically, Montréal-du-Gers; Gascon: Montrejau de Gers) is a commune in the Gers department in southwestern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 The commune is situated in the Gers but close to the borders with Lot-et-Garonne and Landes.
 It is built on a promontory on the right bank of the river Auzoue.